 How to Clean a Tent with Mold: A Step-by-Step Guide

-Cleaning a tent with mold is an important step in maintaining its longevity and ensuring a safe camping experience.
-Here is a detailed guide on how to clean a tent with mold:
+Cleaning a moldy tent is an important step to saving it, maintaining its longevity, and ensuring a safe camping experience.
+Here is a detailed guide on how to clean moldy tent:

 • If using white vinegar, mix one part vinegar with two parts water in a spray bottle or bucket.